hakimshifat/ONotes1/1st Semester/Physics/Lens.md

 3. Principle Focus:  A lens have two principle Focus.
 	1. First Principle or Primary Principle: It is that point of principle axis at which if an object is placed from 'finite' distance, the image would form at infinity
+	2.
-	2. Second Principle or Secondary Principl
+	3. Second Principle or Secondary Principle